microsoft/qsharp-compiler/README.md

 For instructions on how to build and debug the Visual Studio Code extension take a look at [this file](./tree/master/src/VSCodeExtension/BUILDING.md).
 For building and debugging the Visual Studio extension set the [QsharpVSIX project](./tree/master/src/VisualStudioExtension/QsharpVSIX/) as startup project and launch and debug the extension as usual.
 The Visual Studio extension is built on the [.NET Framework 4.6.1](https://dotnet.microsoft.com/download/dotnet-framework/net461) that can be easily obtained via the Visual Studio Installer.

+Before you start developing you need to run the powershell script [bootstrap.ps1](./tree/master/bootstrap.ps1) to set up your environment.
+The script in particular generates the files that are needed for building based on the templates in this repository.

 We recommend uninstalling any other Q# extensions when working on the extensions in this repository.